 Moraine Hills derives its name from a geologic formation known as a moraine, which is an accumulation of boulders, stones and other debris deposited by a glacier.
 As glacial ice melted here following the Wisconsin glaciation period, it left gravel-rich deposits called kames that make up the park's wooded hills and ridges.

 The 48-acre Lake Defiance, located near the center of the park, was formed when a large portion of ice broke away from the main glacier and melted.
-Lake Defiance is gradually filling in with peat from its unstable shoreline.
+Lake Defiance is gradually filling in with peat from its marshy shoreline.
 The lake is one of the few glacial lakes in Illinois that has remained largely undeveloped, maintaining a near-natural condition.

 Pike Marsh, a 115-acre area in the southeast corner of the park, is home to many rare plants.
 Its outer fen area (a very rare marsh wetland) includes Ohio goldenrod, Kalm's lobelia, dwarf birch and hoary willow, while cattails and bulrushes grow in its interior.
 Pike Marsh also supports one of the state's largest known colonies of pitcher plants, which attract, trap and digest insects.